grskallen/Classification-with-an-Academic-Success/README.md

 # Academic Success Classification
 This repository contains the code for the "Classification-with-an-Academic-Success" competition on Kaggle.
+## Notice
+This repository contains the code for the "Classification-with-an-Academic-Success" competition on Kaggle.
+Please note that this code is not officially provided by Kaggle or any other official source.
+It is written by me for reference purposes only.
+The code may have limitations or errors, and it is the user's responsibility to evaluate and adjust it according to their needs.

 ## Dataset
 To download the dataset, execute the following command:
 ```bash